Megan Karls

 VIOLIN

-As a chamber musician, Megan has been a guest artist across the nation, including Oberlin Conservatory, Lawrence University, Northern Illinois University, Roundtop, the Society for Electroacoustic Music in the US and at the International Double Reed Society.
+She has recently appeared as soloist with the Milwaukee Philharmonic and Great Falls Symphony, and as a chamber musician, Megan has been a guest artist across the nation, including Oberlin Conservatory, Lawrence University, Northern Illinois University, Roundtop, and the Society for Electroacoustic Music in the US.

 When she's not holding a violin, Megan loves gardening, cheering for the Green Bay Packers, and most importantly, adventuring with her husband and fellow artist, David Raba.